lolg/signal/README.md

 - Output: `server/responses.json` (array)
 - Mobile-friendly by default — the card layout stacks gracefully on phones, so respondents can rate outcomes on the go.
 - Share via one-time token links — just email each participant a unique URL (`?token=abc123`) and Signal handles the rest.
+- Tool-chain friendly — tokens carry the respondent ID; all other customer meta-data stays in your CRM.
+Join on respondentId after export for flexibility.

 Built with: